PartnersInBiz/exhibit/README.md

 To delete anything in the exhibit (including floors and walls), make sure you're not in any other tools (the buttons on the bottom toolbar are toggle buttons, so just click any blue buttons) and then left-click on any item within your exhibit.
 A menu will appear on the left.
 Click delete.

+To make the menu disappear (in case you accidentally click an object), just left-click anywhere in the grid that isn't covered with a floor.

+#### Creating a spawn point

+This is very important!
+To specify users' starting position when they load the exhibit, click the red box (by default, it's at the corner of the grid when you create a new exhibit) and move your mouse.
+Left-click to place the spawn point.
+Users will start at that position when they load the exhibit.

 #### Saving the exhibit

 Your work is automatically saved whenever you make a change.